manugarri/dgt_map/README.md

-# A better Road Conditions map for Spain
+# A better Weather and traffic Conditions map for Spain's roads

 [Blog post](http://blog.manugarri.com/making-a-simple-better-road-conditions-map-for-spain/)
 You can see the map live [here](http://dgt.manugarri.com)